2010 AAA 400: Background

 Dover International Speedway, the race track where the race was held.

-Dover International Speedway is one of five short tracks to hold NASCAR races; the others are Bristol Motor Speedway, Richmond International Raceway, Martinsville Speedway, and Phoenix International Raceway.
+Dover International Speedway is one of five short tracks to hold NASCAR races.
 The NASCAR race makes use of the track's standard configuration, a four-turn short track oval that is 1 mi long.
 The track's turns are banked at twenty-four degrees.
 The front stretch, the location of the finish line, is banked at nine degrees with the backstretch.
 The racetrack has seats for 135,000 spectators.

 Before the race, Denny Hamlin led the Drivers' Championship with 5,230 points, and Kevin Harvick stood in second with 5,185.
 Kyle Busch was third in the Drivers' Championship with 5,168, thirteen ahead of Jeff Gordon and twenty-four ahead of Kurt Busch in fourth and fifth.
 Jimmie Johnson with 5,138 was three points ahead of Carl Edwards, as Greg Biffle with 5,122 points, was four ahead of Jeff Burton, and sixteen in front of Tony Stewart.
 Matt Kenseth and Clint Bowyer was eleventh and twelfth with 5,094 and 5,045 points.
 In the Manufacturers' Championship, Chevrolet was leading with 197 points, thirty-two points ahead of their rival Toyota.
 Ford, with 123 points, was fourteen points ahead of Dodge in the battle for third.
 Jimmie Johnson was the race's defending champion.